iTunes: Setting up Home Sharing on your computer

 Note: This article discusses setting up and using Home Sharing on your computer.
 For troubleshooting assistance, follow these steps.

 - The latest version of iTunes.

 - An Apple ID.
-For more information, see Frequently asked questions about Apple ID.
+Learn more about Apple ID.

-- A Wi-Fi or Ethernet connection to a home network with active Internet connection.
+- A Wi-Fi or Ethernet connection to a home network with an active Internet connection.

 Setting up Home Sharing in iTunes

 - Select Home Sharing from where you choose between Music, Movies, and other kinds of media on the left side of iTunes.

 - If the Home Sharing icon isn't visible, choose File > Home Sharing > Turn On Home Sharing from the menu bar.
 (You can disable or enable Home Sharing for your computer using the File menu.)

 Note: After you enable Home Sharing and click Done, Home Sharing is no longer visible until it detects another computer with Home Sharing enabled.